top of page

 Lisbon’s eastern district of Marvila is where the city’s creative undercurrent truly thrives.
 This former industrial area has blossomed into a haven for street art, breweries, and cutting-edge galleries.
 Start with a walk along the Marvila Street Art Circuit, where large-scale murals by international and local artists cover the walls of old warehouses.

 Art enthusiasts should make a stop at Galeria Underdogs, a contemporary art space founded by street artist Vhils, showcasing groundbreaking exhibitions.
-End your day at Dois Corvos Brewery, one of Lisbon’s pioneering craft beer spots, and enjoy a pint.
+Nearby, Fabrica Moderna offers hands-on art workshops where visitors can try their hand at printmaking, ceramics, or even urban sculpture.

 4. The Other Side of the River: Cacilhas and Almada